mia-platform/documentation/docs/fast_data/what_is_fast_data.md

 Mia-Platform Fast Data combines **Data Mesh** and **Data Fabric** strategy, leveraging a suite of highly configurable tools that integrate the advantages of **Internal Developer Platform** while operationalizing your own **Digital Integration Hub**.

+Data Mesh architecture is a decentralized alternative to central data lakes.
+It organizes data by specific business domains, giving domain teams ownership and accountability for their data, which enhances data quality and governance.
+Data Mesh allows teams to independently scale their data systems using the technologies and tools that best fit their needs.

+Data Fabric is an adaptive, flexible, and secure integrated data architecture that provides a unified view of data across various sources, addressing challenges faced by data lakes.
+It simplifies data integration, transformation, and movement, allowing for faster and more efficient data access

 ### Legacy system offloading

 Working with legacy systems to build services that rely on fragmented data from non-scalable, load-heavy environments can present several challenges.
 When accessing and aggregating data from various systems on demand, you may encounter issues such as: